seaside1/unifiprotect/README.md

 | smart-detect-last            | DateTime  | Last Smart Detection Event timestamp                                 | Read        |

 ### G4 Doorbell Camera Channels (Has all the G3 and G4 Channels)
+The LCD message displayed by the doorbell will either be the configured message in the thing configuration or the set message in the lcd-custom-text channel.
+Use the thing config if you want a static custom message to be displayed.
+Use the lcd-custom-text channel if you want to dynamically set the message.

 | Channel ID                   | Item Type | Description                                                          | Permissions |
 |------------------------------|-----------|--------------------------------------------------------------------- | ----------- |